 Procedures for Erectile Function

 Water vapor therapy is a minimally invasive therapy that delivers water vapor directly to the prostate, destroying tissue.
-Painless and performed under general anesthesia, it takes three months of repeated visits to complete, and ejaculatory and erectile functions are often preserved.
-A prostatic urethral lift uses implants to move tissue to improve urine flow.
-Performed under general anesthesia, it also preserves ejaculatory and erectile function, says Seth Bechis, M.D., assistant professor of urology at UC San Diego.
+Performed without general anesthesia, this one-time treatment can take up to three months to fully shrink the prostate.
+A prostatic urethral lift is a one-time treatment that uses implants to move tissue to improve urine flow.
+This is performed without general anesthesia, says Seth Bechis, M.D., assistant professor of urology at UC San Diego Health.
 Some men may eventually need to restart medication or have another procedure down the line, he adds.

 Therapies for Better Urine Flow